 Areas of Practice

-Michael advises and represents clients in all areas of intellectual property, including litigation and prosecution of patents, trademarks and copyrights.
+Michael advises and represents clients om intellectual property matters, including the litigation and prosecution of patents, trademarks and copyrights.

-Michael has litigated patent disputes in various federal district courts, including California, Delaware, Minnesota, and Indiana, as well as at the Federal Circuit in areas ranging from transistor manufacturing to in-home gates.
-He has also helped manage clients’ patent portfolios both in the United States and abroad.
+Michael litigates patent disputes in various federal district courts, including California, Delaware, Minnesota and Indiana, as well as at the Federal Circuit in industries ranging from transistor manufacturing to in-home gates.
+He also helps manage clients’ patent portfolios both in the U.S. and abroad.

-While in law school, he served as an Executive Articles Editor of the Brooklyn Journal of Corporate, Financial and Commercial Law.
-Michael also worked in the Brooklyn Law Incubator and Policy Clinic, where he provided pro bono patent prosecution services.
+While attending law school, Michael served as an Executive Articles Editor of the Brooklyn Journal of Corporate, Financial and Commercial Law.
+He also worked in the Brooklyn Law Incubator and Policy Clinic, where he provided pro bono patent prosecution services.

 - "Early impressions of the Defend Trade Secrets Act," World Intellectual Property Review, October 2016

 - "Starving the Troll: Using the Customer Suit Exception to Deter Abusive Patent Litigation," Brooklyn Journal of Corporate, Financial and Commercial Law, 2015